-I have written many articles on the reasons for success and failure of ERP projects.
+I have written many articles on the reasons for the success and failure of ERP projects.

-I have included analysis of Cloud vs On-premise ERP and several other considerations.
-For small to medium sized businesses there is one, not often discussed factor, which jumps out at me when we debate the success of ERP projects.
+I have included an analysis of Cloud vs On-premise ERP and several other considerations.
+For small to medium-sized businesses there is one, not often discussed factor, which jumps out at me when we debate the success of ERP projects.

 Internal “muscle” required to implement an ERP solution

 Here is what I mean by internal “muscle”.
 Every business will need the following internal resources allocated to the ERP implementation project to complement the efforts of your ERP development partner: